Treasury Management

 Conservative: Hold mostly stablecoins and blue-chip cryptocurrencies.
 Minimize risk.

-Growth: Deploy treasury capital to promising protocols and token.
+Growth: Deploy treasury capital to promising protocols and tokens.
 Higher risk, higher potential reward.

-Diversified: Hold mix of protocol token, stablecoins, other crypto, real assets.
+Diversified: Hold a mix of protocol tokens, stablecoins, other crypto, and real assets.
 Balanced approach.

 Income Generating: Deploy treasury to yield farming or staking.
 Generate income to fund operations.